Modular manufacturing research at the Nuclear AMRC tackles the challenges of off-site modular production for large-scale complex systems.

-Modular manufacturing involves the off-site assembly of large-scale complex systems, which are then transported to site for final installation.
+Modular manufacturing involves the off-site fabrication of large-scale complex systems, which are then transported to site for final installation and assembly.

 These techniques are already widely used in shipbuilding, aerospace and other safety-critical industries.
 In the nuclear sector, they can significantly reduce construction risk and help deliver new power stations to schedule and cost.

-We are developing a through-life modularisation product structure – a systematic approach which can be used in the early design process for complex assemblies, considering factors such as design style, modules boundaries, interfacing methods and the degree of modularity required.
-Ultimately, this will provide a tool for reducing risk in manufacturing and construction, and enable on-schedule and on-cost delivery of a modular system which is readily maintainable throughout its required service life, from installation to decommissioning.
+We are developing a through-life modularisation product structure – a systematic approach to the modularisation of complex assemblies, which can be used in the early design process and provide benefits throughout its service life.
+By considering factors such as design style, modules boundaries, interfacing methods and the degree of modularity required, we can reduce risk in manufacturing and construction, and simplify operations from installation to decommissioning.

-For more information about our modularisation R&D capabilities, contact David Malley, Nuclear AMRC senior research fellow.
+For more information about our modularisation R&D capabilities, contact David Malley, senior research fellow.